Ayomide-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

- script that changes the owner to vincent
+script that changes the owner and the group